-We were approached to translate the success, ambience and ethos of the Five Guys brand, so acclaimed in the US, into the UK market.
+Translating and building the success, ambience and ethos of the Five Guys brand, so acclaimed in the US, into the UK and European markets.

 Blacksheep’s first point of call was to gain a strategic insight into the fast growing burger phenomena in order to understand the brand’s unique point of difference.
 The team undertook in-depth research and analysis to highlight where the brand would compete, in a market already overrun with so many other burger brands such as Byron, gbk and Dirty Burger, to name but a few.